Coherent six-functor formalisms: Pro vs Solid: Full faithfulness

-We see that $f$ factors through $M_k$ via the composite of the dotted map $\prod_{i\in I'} \phi_{ki}$ and the map $\bar f$.
-This proves (2). \item follows from the universal property of $\lim_J$. \end{enumerate} \end{proof} \begin{rmk} One might want such a functor to land in $\LCA$, but even after restricting to $\N$-indexed pro-systems, $\Phi_1$ does not satisfy this property.
+\begin{rmk} \begin{enumerate} \item One might want such a functor to land in $\LCA$, but $\Phi_1$ does not satisfy this property.
 The key point is that the limit of locally compact spaces in $\Top$ are not necessarily locally compact.
-For example, if we equip $\prod_\N \Z$ with the Tychonoff product topology, then this is a limit of locally compact abelian groups (i.e., $\prod^n_{i=1} \Z$), but itself is not locally compact, as a countable direct product $\prod G_n$ of locally compact $G_n$'s is locally compact if and only if all $G_n$ are compact except for finitely many $n$. \end{rmk}
+For example, if we equip $\prod_\N \Z$ with the Tychonoff product topology, then this is a limit of locally compact abelian groups (i.e., $\prod^n_{i=1} \Z$), but itself is not locally compact, as a countable direct product $\prod G_n$ of locally compact $G_n$'s is locally compact if and only if all $G_n$ are compact except for finitely many $n$. \item If $I$ is an uncountable totally ordered set, an inverse system can satisfy the Mittag-Leffler condition while the big enough projection map does not surject to the stable image of transition maps.
+We thank an anonymous referee for pointing this out.